 Payment of the award will be made directly to the awardees bank account as a one-time lump sum award payment.

-Graduate students who work as Teaching Assistants are currently paid $28.61 per hour.
+Graduate students who work as Teaching Assistants are paid $32.38 per hour (effective August 2021).
 Usually, units of 50 hours each are granted to qualified students.
 For more information, see Teaching Assistant Position Postings.

 Work Study Program